zsc/gpt-oss/README.md

 ### Python

-The model got trained on using a python tool to perform calculations and other actions as part of its chain-of-thought.
+The model was trained to use using a python tool to perform calculations and other actions as part of its chain-of-thought.
 During the training the model used a stateful tool which makes running tools between CoT loops easier.
 This reference implementation, however, uses a stateless mode.
 As a result the PythonTool defines its own tool description to override the definition in [`openai-harmony`][harmony].

 > [!WARNING]
 > This implementation runs in a permissive Docker container which could be problematic in cases like prompt injections.
 It's serving as an example and you should consider implementing your own container restrictions in production.